2020 MACH 33 Plays

 Prohibition is in full swing, but New York City is still celebrating New Year’s Eve in style—with a batch of poisoned hooch and an immigrant woman’s murder by cyanide.
 Cue Alexander Gettler, an obsessive chemist whose research helped create the modern field of forensic toxicology.
 With help from Lipstick, an intrepid flapper and indefatigable reporter who mistakes his laboratory for a speakeasy, Gettler must try to catch a murderer and convince the federal government to stop poisoning alcohol.
 Inspired by the real life work of Gettler and pioneering journalist Lois Long, The Surest Poison chronicles the dark side of the noble experiment.

-We received 117 submissions this year!
-Congratulations to all semi-finalist and finalist playwrights!
+We received 117 submissions for the 2019 Festival!
+Congratulations to all 2019 semi-finalist and finalist playwrights!

 - ProjectX by Taylor Hatch